noxx212/Essentials/README.md

 - Multitasking Preset (Installs all of them above and vlc and spicetify if you wish to.
 I will be adding more things in future.)

-- Custom Installation Mode (Lets you install all of them above and also, Free Download Maneger, Veracrypt, Keepass, VSCode)
+- Custom Installation Mode (Lets you install all of them above and also, Free Download Maneger, Veracrypt, Keepass, VSCode, etc..)

+<h4>OBS Installation and Configuration: </h4>

+- All credits for this go to <a href="https://github.com/Matishzz/OBS-Studio">Matishzz</a>

 <br>